htcondor/htcondor/docs/version-history/introduction-version-history.rst

 Types of Releases
 ^^^^^^^^^^^^^^^^^

--   An **LTS** release is numbered **X.0.0**, and is a new long-term support release.
-The previous LTS release is supported for six months after a new LTS version is released.
+-   An **LTS** release is numbered **X.0.1**, and is a new long-term support release.
+The previous LTS release is supported for approximately one year after a new LTS version is released.
     The final feature release undergoes a stabilization effort where the software is run through multiple code quality tools (such as Valgrind) to assure the best possible LTS release.
-The MAJOR.0.0 version is not released until the stabilization effort is complete.
+The MAJOR.0.1 version is not released until the stabilization effort is complete.

 -   An **LTS patch** release is numbered **X.0.Z**, and is an update to the LTS